Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Introduction

 The system \eqref{e1} formulates a nonlinear mathematical core model, which strongly simplifies the biological model for SOP stem cells by focussing only on the concentration $u(x,t)$ of the phosphorylated Lgl in the cytoplasm (i.e. in the cell volume) and the concentration $v(x,t)$ of non-phosphorylated Lgl at the cortex/membrane of the cell.
 The exchange of phosphorylated Lgl $u(x,t)$ and non-phosphorylated Lgl $v(x,t)$ is described by the above nonlinear reaction located at the boundary.
 The considered evolution process conserves the total mass of Lgl as quantified in the conservation law \eqref{cons}.

-Models related to \eqref{e1} have recently gained rapidly increasing attention as they occur naturally in many areas of cell-biology and also fluid-dynamics, see e.g. \cite{AJLRRW,ElRa,FrNeRa,KD,MS,NGCRSS} and references therein.
+Volume-surface reaction-diffusion systems describing models related to \eqref{e1} have recently gained rapidly increasing attention as they occur naturally in many areas of applied mathematics as cell-biology, ecology and also fluid-dynamics, see e.g. \cite{AJLRRW,ElRa,FrNeRa,KD,MS,NGCRSS, BRR13a, BRR13b, BCRR15, KD01, MCV15} and references therein.

-The first aim of this paper is to prove the global existence of a unique weak solution to the model system \eqref{e1} (see Theorem \ref{theo:ExistenceAndUniqueness} below).
+The first aim of this paper is to prove the global existence of a unique weak solution to the model system \eqref{e1} {under certain technical assumptions on the reaction rates $k_u(t,x)$ and $k_v(t,x)$} (see Theorem \ref{theo:ExistenceAndUniqueness} below).
 The main difficulties arise from the arbitrary power-law nonlinearities located at the boundary $\Gamma$ and shall be overcomed by applying an iteration method of converging upper and lower solutions, in the spirit of e.g. \cite{Pao}.
 This method is based on proving a comparison principle for upper and lower solutions (see e.g. \cite{Souplet}), which so far - up to our knowledge - has not been established for volume-surface reaction-diffusion systems.
-Once the comparison principle is shown, the existence of weak solutions to \eqref{e1} follows from an iteration argument, which uses that the involved nonlinearities are quasi-monotone non-decreasing.
+Once the comparison principle is shown, the existence of weak solutions to \eqref{e1} follows from an iteration argument, which uses {the fact} that the involved nonlinearities are quasi-monotone non-decreasing.
 The existence of solutions to related linear models was proven in \cite{ElRa,FrNeRa} by fix-point methods.
-Our approach has the advantage of providing intrinsic a-priori bounds, which allows to obtain global solutions of the superlinear problem \eqref{e1}.
+Our approach has the advantage of providing intrinsic a-priori bounds, which allows {us} to obtain global solutions {to} the superlinear problem \eqref{e1}.

-The second part of the manuscript proves \emph{explicit exponential convergence to equilibrium} for the system \eqref{e1} via the so-called \emph{entropy method}.
+{In the} second part of the manuscript, our main result proves an \emph{explicit exponential convergence to equilibrium} for the system \eqref{e1} via the so-called \emph{entropy method}.
 The basic idea of the entropy method consists of studying the large-time asymptotics of a dissipative PDE model by looking for a nonnegative Lyapunov functional $E(f)$ and its nonnegative dissipation

-along the flow of the PDE model, which is well-behaved in the following sense: firstly, all states with $D(f)=0$, which also satisfy all the involved conservation laws, identify a unique entropy-minimising equilibrium $f_{\infty}$, i.e.
+along the flow of the PDE model.
+We shall show that the entropy structure of system \eqref{e1} is well-behaved in the following sense: firstly, all states with $D(f)=0$, which also satisfy all the involved conservation laws, identify a unique entropy-minimising equilibrium $f_{\infty}$, i.e.

 and secondly, there exists an \emph{entropy entropy-dissipation estimate} of the form

 for some nonnegative function $\Phi$.
 Generally, such an inequality can only hold when all the conserved quantities are taken into account.
 If $\Phi'(0) \neq 0$, one usually gets exponential convergence toward $f_{\infty}$ in relative entropy $E(f)-E(f_{\infty})$ with a rate, which can be explicitly estimated.